-We simulated two sets of observations, with distributions as shown in Figure 3 and Table 3.
-The first set, which we refer to as "2010 coverage", placed a ${}^{14}CO_2$ (or CO_2) observation at each spatiotemporal point where there was an actual ${}^{14}CO_2$ (or CO_2) measurement between July 4, 2009 and April 1, 2011.
-This resulted in a total of 1,639 ${}^{14}CO_2$ and 45,330 CO_2 observations over the 21 month period (1,475 and 18,008 over North America, respectively).
-The accuracy of the estimated surface fluxes with respect to the "true" fluxes is expected to provide a measure of the performance of the real observational network in 2010.
-For the second set, which we refer to as "NRC 5000", we simulated ~5,000 ${}^{14}CO_2$ measurements per year over North locations, adding six new tall tower sites to fill gaps in the sampling network.
-For CO_2 we also added shipboard samples from two monthly cruises in the Pacific Ocean.
+We simulated two sets of observations, with distributions as shown in Fig. 3 and Table 3.
+The first set, which we refer to as 2010 coverage, placed a 14CO2 (or CO2) observation at each spatiotemporal point where there was an actual ${}^{14}CO_2$ (or CO2) measurement between 4 July 2009 and 1 April 2011.
+This resulted in a total of 1639 14CO2 and 45 330 CO2 observations over the 21 month period (1475 and 18008 over North America, respectively).
+The accuracy of the estimated surface fluxes with respect to the true fluxes is expected to provide a measure of the performance of the real observational network in 2010.

+For the second set, which we refer to as NRC 5000, we simulated $\sim 5000^{14}$ CO2 measurements per year over North America.
+In constructing the expanded, hypothetical observational network (Fig. 3) we first sought to increase measurements at existing NOAA and NOAA-partner monitoring locations, including tall towers and airborne and surface flask sampling locations, adding six new tall tower sites to fill gaps in the sampling network.
+For CO2 we also added shipboard samples from two monthly cruises in the Pacific Ocean.
 Table 3 lists the sampling frequencies for CO_2 and ${}^{14}CO_2$ at the different sites.